ghdl/ghdl/doc/using/QuickStartGuide.rst

   * Remove the :file:`work/` directory: :samp:`rm -rf work`.
 Only the executable is kept.
 If you want to rebuild the design, create the :file:`work/` directory, import the sources, and make the design.

 ..
 WARNING:: Sometimes, a design does not fully follow the VHDL standards.
 For example it uses the badly engineered :samp:`std_logic_unsigned` package.
 GHDL supports this VHDL dialect through some options: :samp:`--ieee=synopsys -fexplicit`.
-See :ref:`IEEE_library_pitfalls`, for more details.
+See section ':ref:`IEEE_library_pitfalls`', for more details.

 Further examples
 =======================